Gruntfuggly/global-config/README.md

 `global-config.links`

 This is an array of files which should be symlinked instead of copied.
 This is useful for files which may change in the future, e.g. settings.json

+*Note: For symlinks to work correctly under Windows 10 (and possible other Windows versions) you will need to run Code in **Developer Mode***.

+## Output

+When the **Copy Global Config** is run, an output channel is created in the Output View.
+If the extension doesn't seem to be doing what you expect, please check the contents of the output channel.